Mouth Sores: Large or Small, No Fun at All!

 Oral Lichen Planus

-Oral lichen planus is a weird name for a funny looking mouth sore.
 These spots look like lacy white patches on the tongue or cheeks.
-More serious cases are painful and interfere with eating, drinking or talking.
+In addition, more serious cases are painful and interfere with eating, drinking or talking.

 Scientists think that these lacy patches are a kind of autoimmune or allergic reaction because they seem to be happen because of mouth irritation, emotional stress, dental procedures, or trauma.
-They are also more common for people with Hepatitis C and diabetes.
+However, they are also more common for people with Hepatitis C and diabetes.

 Treatment can involve prescription corticosteroid rinses, immune response medications, light therapy and aloe vera.
 Although these patches don’t always hurt, it’s important to treat Oral Lichen Planus because it increases the risk of getting oral cancer.

 Since oral lichen planus is related to mouth irritation, preventing it means keeping your teeth and mouth clean with careful home care and regular dental cleanings.
-It means using soft toothbrushes and soft floss, and it also means avoiding irritating foods and alcohol.
+In addition, it means using soft toothbrushes and soft floss and avoiding irritating foods and alcohol.
+Read more about lichen planus.

 Oral Lichen Planus